 FCC supports projects that make positive changes in the communities where we live and work across Canada.
-Our four main funds include: FCC AgriSpirit, FCC Regina Spirit, FCC Aboriginal Student Empowerment, and FCC 4-H Club Fund.
+Our four main funds are FCC AgriSpirit, FCC Regina Spirit, FCC Aboriginal Student Empowerment, and FCC 4-H Club funds.
 Get to know the type of projects we support, eligibility guidelines and how to apply.

 FCC AgriSpirit Fund